broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Alignment**

 STAR maps barcoded reads to the genome primary assembly reference (see the [Quickstart table](https://broadinstitute.github.io/warp/docs/Pipelines/Slide-seq_Pipeline/README#quickstart-table) above for version information).
-The example references for Slide-seq were generated using the [BuildIndices pipeline](https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/build_indices/BuildIndices.wdl).
+The example references for the SlideSeq workflow were generated using the [BuildIndices pipeline](https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/build_indices/BuildIndices.wdl).

 **Gene annotation and counting**